catboost/catboost/catboost/CatboostModelAPI.md

 std::vector<std::string> catFeatures = {"one", "two", "three"};
 std::cout << calcer.Calc(floatFeatures, catFeatures) << std::endl;
 ```
+ModelCalcerWrapper also has a constructor from a memory buffer.

 ## C++ header-only evaluator
 **Not recommended to use**.
 This variant is the simplest way to integrate model evaluation code into your C++ application, but have lots limitations:
 * Only valid for models with float features only.